For Professionals

 Touch – Foundational Tactile Input

-Intentional infant massage provides structured tactile stimulation that supports autonomic regulation, early sensory processing, bonding, and digestive function.
+Touch helps Baby learn about their body.
+Intentional infant massage provides structured stimulation that supports bonding, relaxation, autonomic regulation, early sensory processing, and digestive comfort.

 Movement – Sensory-Motor Organization